 While you may be thinking the difference of 3 pounds can’t be that much, remember that the Yeti Tundra 50 can also hold 5 more pounds of ice compared to the Tundra 45.
 That can be an extra 8 pounds (or 66 lbs in total), which may be too much for some people to handle alone.

 The Yeti Tundra 35 is going to be the easiest to transport for a single person.
 Depending on the individual, even the Yeti 45 might be tolerable.
-However, the Yeti Tundra 50 could be overkill if you have other belongings to bring to the campsite or onto your canoe.
+However, the Yeti Tundra 50 could be overkill if you have other belongings like world’s best outdoor folding bag chair to bring to the campsite or onto your canoe.

 In other words, the Yeti Tundra 35 is great for shorter, 1-2 day trips where you want to keep some beer and snacks cool or pack fish that you caught for that night’s campfire.
-A Yeti Tundra 45 is, as mentioned before, great for a family camping trip.
+A Yeti Tundra 45 is, as mentioned before, great for a family camping trip when you bring your best cold weather tent and assemble your camping cot.
 The Yeti Tundra 50 is the best utility for extended trips lasting up to a week or so.

 All Yeti coolers are a worthwhile investment when you consider the lengthy ice retention, durable construction, simple yet effective design, size and weight.
 The differences between the Yeti 35 vs 45 and Yeti 45 vs 50 models are slight; whichever cooler you decide upon is ultimately up to you and your preferences.

 Therefore, you should take the time to thoughtfully compare each design available then make your decision.
 Hopefully, this comparison will help you make your choice—and know that whichever you select, you are getting an amazing cooler.